 Condition triggers are set for Estimated OCI, Inspected OCI, or Minimum is Reached and a specified index.
 When the OCI falls below the specific value, a task is created for the plan activity.
 To prevent duplicate tasks, if a task of the same activity was completed on that day and the OCI is still below the specified value, a projected task will be created for the same day instead of another planned task.

 For example, Regulatory Signs need Inspection or Repair when the Estimated OCI condition falls below 60.
 A new Inspect or Repair Task is generated on the day the Estimated OCI falls below the user-specified value.
 The Inspector inspects or repairs the Sign and the Sign’s Estimated OCI changes.
 Next time OCI falls below 60 another Task is created.

-Usage triggers apply to Equipment records and work best when combined with Time trigger.
+Usage triggers apply to Equipment and pump records and work best when combined with Time trigger.

 Only one Usage trigger is allowed per plan activity.

 The activity is scheduled based on a specified number of units—miles, kilometers, or hours.
 This unit automatically displays based on the Meter Type selected for the classification.